winitzki/scall/tutorial/programming_dhall.md

 #### Ordinary streams

 By "ordinary streams" we mean sequences that can be empty, or finite non-empty, or infinite.
-These streams correspond to the greatest fixpoint of the functor `FList`.
+Streams correspond to the greatest fixpoint of the functor `FList`.

+todo: implement

 #### Non-empty trees with data in leaves